Benjamin-Gunn/2021-frc-challengebot/README.md

-### 2020 FRC Basebot Code
+### 2021 FRC ChallengeBot Code
-Base for witing code for a robot with the Up-A-Creek Robotics framework
+Code for Up-A-Creek-Robotics' 2021 At Home Challenge Robot.

 Compiles and runs.
-- Clicking th operator right trigger will run the example state for 1 sec
-- Holding down the operator left trigger will turn opb_example true

-March 18, 2021
+March 22, 2021